leudz/shipyard/guide/master/src/fundamentals/world.md

 {{#include ../../../../tests/book/world.rs:world_new}}
 ```

-There is no need to register components, storages are created on first access.

 ## Views

 While some actions are available directly on [`World`](https://docs.rs/shipyard/latest/shipyard/struct.World.html), you'll often interact with it through views.
 They allow access to one or multiple storage.